-- USB Type A - is the most common type of USB connector and port.
-This type of port is probably found on the majority of computers and laptops.
+USB Type A - is one of the most common types of USB connectors and ports.
+This type of port is found on most computers and laptops.
 The connector is large and bulky, found at the end of the USB cable that you will plug into your computer.
-This USB Type A appeared together with USB Type B, when the first USB specification was released, in 1996.
+USB Type A appeared together with USB Type B when the first USB specification was released, in 1996.

-- Mini USB - are smaller versions of the USB Type Aand USB Type B connectors.
-They were introduced in 2000.
-However, Mini USB connectors are very rare these days, as they became outdated by the newer Micro USB connectors.
+Mini USB - is a smaller version of the USB Type A and USB Type B connectors.
+It was introduced in 2000.
+However, Mini USB connectors are very rare these days, as they’ve become outdated and have been replaced by Micro USB connectors.

-- USB Type C - is the newest version of a USB connector, released in 2014, and it’s characterized by three things: it’s small, it’s reversible, and it’s generally used for USB 3.1 ports.
-The USB Type C connector was created roughly at the same time when the USB 3.1 was released, hence the common mistake people make to assume that USB 3.1 and USB Type C are one and the same.
-In reality, they’re not, as USB 3.1 is a USB protocol, while the USB Type C is a connector specification.
-Although it’s not very common, some devices can use USB Type C connectors but only support USB 2.0.
-All things considered, the future is all about USB 3.1 and USB Type C, so you should expect more compatible devices being launched on the market.
+NOTE: The USB Type C connector was created roughly at the same time the USB 3.1 was released, hence the common mistake people make in assuming that USB 3.1 and USB Type C are one and the same.
+In reality, they’re not, as USB 3.1 is a USB protocol, while USB Type C is a connector specification.
+Furthermore, to add to the confusion, there are some devices (mainly smartphones) that come with USB Type C connectors but only support USB 2.0.

 Now you have a clearer idea of what USB stands for and why it’s useful.
-Also, you know how this standard has evolved over time and the differences between the many types of USB connectors.
-If you have any questions about this subject, don’t hesitate to ask using the comments form below.
+Furthermore, you know how this standard has evolved over time and the differences between the many types of USB connectors.
+If you have any further questions about this subject, don’t hesitate to ask in the comments section below.